tedious/tedious.github.io/README.md

 permalink: index.html
 ---

-Tedious Developments is an organization for the mature software projects that have been spawned from the brain of Robert Hafner (aka tedivm).
+The projects released under the Tedious Development banner are an eclectic group with a variety of purposes, but all share the same goal of releasing highly usable, stable and well tested projects that ease the lives of other developers.

-These are projects that started off as ideas and side projects but have grown in scope and importance.
-Projects that are moved into this organization stop being side projects and gain the full commitment of an open source project.
+### Tedious Development Projects-

-### Requirements
+* **are released under a permissive Open Source license.**

-Projects that live in Tedious Developments must:
+* **maintain a minimum of 90% code coverage with a goal of 95%.**

-* Be released under a permissive Open Source license.
+* **integrate with Travis CI and Coveralls to track testing.**
-* Follow all PSRs that are relevant to the project.
+* **maintain Code Styling Enforcement as part of their test suite.**
-* Be installable through Composer
+* **have Extensive Documentation for developers.**
-* Main a minimum of 90% code coverage with a goal of 95%.
+* **follow all PSRs that are relevant to the project.**
-* Utilize semantic versioning.
+* **can be installed through Composer.**
-* Have complete Doc Block for all API functions and code.
+* **utilize semantic versioning for releases.**
-* Integrate with Travis CI and Coveralls to track testing.
+* **have complete Doc Block for all API functions and code.**
-* Maintain Code Styling Enforcement as part of it's test suite.
+* **utilize SPL Exceptions for error handling.**

-* Have Extensive Documentation for developers.
+### Where next?

-* Utilize SPL Exceptions for error handling.
+Please check out the highlighted projects to the left, or dive into the [Github Organization](https://github.com/tedious) itself for an in depth review.